replicadse/replicadse.github.io/content/post/2020/05/gh-pages-and-hugo.md

 ```

 The content of that file will build a new site when the `src` branch changes and push everything to the `master` branch.

+## Summary

+In the end, this setup will work as follows:\
+You can use the `src` branch to write the content of your website.
+Every push to `origin` will trigger a `GitHub workflow` which then updates the `master` branch of the same repository with the rendered version of the website.
+Nice.